You can use the following API endpoints to interact with files in the Tetra Data Lake.

 - Search files via Elasticsearch Query Language returns information about files that match the search query.

-- Retrive a File returns a specific file.
+- Retrieve a File returns a specific file.

 - Get File Information returns information about a specific file.